Knowledge-enhanced Visual-Language Pretraining for Computational Pathology: Results

 \subsection{Ablation Study}

-In this section, we explore the impact of model architecture, initialization, and other hyperparameters, as shown in Tab.~\ref{tab:6} and Tab.~\ref{tab:7}.
+In this section, we explore the impact of model architecture, initialization, and other hyperparameters, as shown in Table~\ref{tab:6} and Table S3 in Supplementary Materials.
 Comparing the performance between different models, we can draw the following observations: (i) visual projection head can facilitate the zero-shot classification performance; (ii) our pretrained knowledge encoder can enhance the performance across all tasks; (iii) the frozen knowledge branch can further improve the performance of zero-shot classification and disease retrieval tasks while the frozen PubmedBERT can not; (iv) a better initialization of visual encoder contributes to significant performance improvement on all tasks. (v) the Adasp loss is better than the Triplet loss for the knowledge encoding.
-Tab.~\ref{tab:7} shows that KEP achieves the best performance on KatherColon dataset when the loss weight $\alpha$ is set to 0.3.